VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \subsection{Generating iSeVCs}

-In order to generate iSeVCs, we propose focusing on the LLVM intermediate code, namely the LLVM Intermediate Representation (LLVM IR) \cite{DBLP:conf/cgo/LattnerA04}, because it is widely used for C programs.
-We propose Algorithm \ref{alg_obtaining_ SeVC} for generating iSeVCs from sSyVCs and the LLVM intermediate code; this algorithm can be adapted to accommodate other intermediate code.
-Corresponding to the afore-presented Principles, Algorithm \ref{alg_obtaining_ SeVC} has three components: generating linked LLVM bitcode files; generating LLVM slices corresponding to sSyVCs; and generating iSeVCs.
+Corresponding to the aforementioned principles, there are three components for generating iSeVCs: generating linked {\em Intermediate Representation} (IR) files; generating IR slices corresponding to sSyVCs; and generating iSeVCs.
+Algorithm 1 in Appendix provides the details on generating iSeVCs.

-{\bf Generating linked LLVM bitcode files (enforcing Principle 1)}.
-This component generates one or multiple linked LLVM bitcode files from source programs as follows (Lines \ref{algorithm:begin-step1}-\ref{algorithm:end-step1}): (i) use the {\em Clang} compiler \cite{Clang} to generate LLVM bitcode files; (ii) link the LLVM bitcode files according to their dependency relationships, leading to one or multiple linked LLVM bitcode files.
-Figure \ref{Fig_SeVC_generation}(b) illustrates the idea using the example sSyVC ``{\em data}'' in Line 2 of the source program described in Figure \ref{Fig_SeVC_generation}(a).
+{\bf Generating linked IR files (enforcing Principle 1).} This component generates one or multiple linked IR files from source programs as follows: (i) use a compiler (e.g., {\em Clang}) to generate an IR file for each source file; (ii) link the IR files according to their dependence relations, leading to one or multiple linked IR files.
+Fig. \ref{Fig_SeVC_generation}(b) illustrates the idea for the LLVM intermediate code using the example sSyVC ``{\em data}'', which belongs to Line 2 of the source program described in Fig. \ref{Fig_SeVC_generation}(a).
+We use the LLVM intermediate code, or more specifically LLVM IR \cite{DBLP:conf/cgo/LattnerA04} as an example, because it is widely used for C programs.
+Specifically, we use the {\em Clang} compiler to generate LLVM bitcode files, then link them according to their dependence relations.

-{\bf Generating LLVM slices corresponding to sSyVCs and generating iSeVCs together (enforcing Principle 2). } For each sSyVC extracted from Step I, one can generate an LLVM slice corresponding to the sSyVC as follows (Lines \ref{algorithm:begin-step2}-\ref{algorithm:end-step2}): \begin{itemize} \item Generate the dependence graph by computing the control dependencies and data dependencies from the linked LLVM bitcode file. \item Slice the dependence graph according to each sSyVC \cite{SlicingLLVMBitcode} such that (i) in an LLVM slice, each local variable is represented as a numeric value with prefix ``\%'', and (ii) for each function in the LLVM slice, the numeric value for the first local variable is ``1'', and the numeric value is increased by 1 for each local variable thereafter. \end{itemize}
+{\bf Generating IR slices corresponding to sSyVCs and generating iSeVCs (enforcing Principle 2). } Given a sSyVC, we can generate a corresponding IR slice as follows: (i) generate a dependence graph by extracting the control and data dependencies from the linked IR file; (ii) slice the dependence graph according to each sSyVC, which can be done by tools such as {\em dg} \cite{DG}.
+Fig. \ref{Fig_SeVC_generation}(c) depicts the LLVM IR slice corresponding to the aforementioned sSyVC ``{\em data}''.
+Each local variable is represented as a numeric value with a prefix \%; for each function in the LLVM IR slice, the numeric value is 1 for the first local variable and then increases by 1 for each subsequent local variable.

-As an example, we mention that tools like {\em dg} \cite{DG} can generate LLVM slices corresponding to sSyVCs.
-Figure \ref{Fig_SeVC_generation}(c) illustrates that the LLVM slice corresponding to sSyVC ``{\em data}''.